FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone2/DesignPatterns/MiguelRosalino/DesignPattern2.md

     }
 }
 ```
-`ErekirUnitType` doesn’t replace the constructor but customizes the produced unit’s behavior and attributes, representing another Concrete Creator variant.
+`ErekirUnitType` doesn’t replace the constructor but customizes the produced units behavior and attributes.

 ## Rationale

 The `UnitType` class defines a factory method (`create(Team)`) that delegates object creation to subclasses, allowing each to instantiate specific Unit variants like `UnitEntity` or `TimedKillUnit`.
-This encapsulates instantiation logic and simplifies extending the system with new unit types without altering core creation code.
+This simplifies extending the system with new unit types without altering core creation code.

 `Unit`, `UnitEntity` and `TimedKillUnit` don’t appear as normal classes because they are automatically generated when the game is built.